mindfulRunner/web-app/flask_example/README.txt

 	- for SQLite (sqlite3), there is no need to install SQLite database separately
 		- this is because
 			- SQLite is an embedded database (not a standard database)
-			- it sits directly inside the Python SQLite lib
+			- it is already included inside the Python sqlite3 lib (from `pip install`)
 				- https://stackoverflow.com/questions/24410124/does-python-sqlite3-library-need-sqlite-to-be-installed